WafaBenyettou/30DaysOfRamadan/Day14/CHALLENGE.md

 ### Input Format

-    • First line of input contains an integer T denoting number of test cases.
-    • Next T lines will contain pair of integers N and K
+    The first line contains the number of test cases T, where 1 ≤ T ≤ 25 Each case begins with a line containing integers N and K. The next line contains N space-separated numbers 0 ≤ a [i] ≤ 2 000 000 000, which describe the array a.

 ### Output Format